Frank Blunstone

 Frank Blunstone (born 17 October 1934) is an English former footballer who played as an outside left for Crewe Alexandra, Chelsea and the England national team.
+As of July 2026, Blunstone is the earliest-surviving England senior international.

 Playing career

-After surprisingly rejecting Wolverhampton Wanderers in favour of his home-town club, Blunstone signed professional terms with Crewe in early 1952.
+Blunstone started his career at Crewe Alexandra when he was just 16 years,and after surprisingly rejecting Wolverhampton Wanderers in favour of his home-town club, he signed professional terms with Crewe in early 1952.
 Following a string of impressive performances in Division Three North, he was signed by Chelsea manager Ted Drake for £7,500 a year later while still doing national service.

 Blunstone made his Chelsea debut in a 3–2 victory over Tottenham Hotspur, at White Hart Lane in February 1953, scoring the decisive third goal.
 His early years at the club saw little success for the team, but in 1954–55 Chelsea became First Division champions, with Blunstone an important part of the side, though he continued to juggle appearances for Chelsea with his national service.